 National Maternity Surveys

-National surveys of women’s experience of maternity care are important in finding out what women think about their care.
+National surveys of women’s experiences of maternity care are important in finding out what women think about their care.
 Maternity services are changing and information from these studies provides snapshots of practice and points for comparison over time.
 The results of these surveys are used to help improve maternity care throughout the country.